A draft report by the IPCC was leaked yesterday (23 June 2021) to Agence France Presse.

 Recycling, planting trees, re-using your coffee cups and plastic bags and buying an electric car is nowhere near enough.
 Give up the “hopium of the bamboo toothbrush”.
 It’s all a distraction.
 We must completely redefine our way of life and consumption.

-We are heading for 3 degrees at best: 3 degrees is a catastrophe for most forms of life on earth – including humans.
+We are likely heading for 3 degrees – and this a catastrophe for most forms of life on earth – including humans.

 We did this folks.

 We overshot the planet and its resources.
 We have entered the Anthropocene era.
 We didn’t do it deliberately, and I’m not judging anybody.
 You and me were born into this culture – and we’ve all been conditioned to expect and want “Business As Usual”.
 Infinite economic growth and progress.
 Extractive nature-raping capitalism.
 The latest phone upgrade.
 More, more, more.

 We are now reaping what we’ve sown.